Last updated on January 11, 2023

 Unhinged

 The Unhinged full-art lands were originally released in November of 2004.
-The second Un-set saw the realization of these gorgeous lands.
+The second Un-set saw the realization of these gorgeous lands like this Unhinged Island.
 Fuller art, smaller borders, everyone went crazy when they hit the scene.
 These sets have become a staple for full-art lands and will definitely continue to feature new and exciting lands for you to collect.

 Amonkhet

-If you’re starting to see a pattern in full-art lands showing up more frequently as time moved forward, you’re right.
-Wizards finally picked up on the never-ending demand for full-art lands, and Amonkhet was the first of three sets released in 2017 to feature them.
+If you're starting to see a pattern in full-art lands showing up more frequently as time moves forward, you're right.
+Wizards finally picked up on the never-ending demand for full-art lands, and Amonkhet was the first of three sets released in 2017 to feature full-art basics.

 Hour of Devastation